2026 IEOC/an-vision Symposium

 Hotel & Accommodations Located in The Riding Academy Hotel at the WEC

-IEOC rates will range from $219++ to $239++/night.
-Please try to stay withing the IEOC block to limit our liability for attrition.
-Room types include QQ Pool View Suite, Double Queen Suite Balcony, and King Studio.
-Based upon availability.
+Rates range from $219++ to $239++/night depending on room type.
+Room types include QQ Pool View Suite, Double Queen Suite Balcony, and King Studio; based upon availability.
 [Note: Most attendees arrive Thursday and leave Saturday evening, or Sunday morning if they plan to attend the optional group equine event Saturday evening.]
 Contact the IEOC if you experience problems.

 Transportation & Parking